ghimiremukesh/Flatland_2020_Competition/README.md

 ---
 The used policy is based on the FastTreeObs in the official starter kit - NeurIPS 2020 Flatland Challenge.
-But the FastTreeObs in this repo is extended version.
+But the FastTreeObs in this repo is an extended version.
 [fast_tree_obs.py](./utils/fast_tree_obs.py)

 ---